rc1405/Minerva/README.md

 # Development Branch!
-Not yet fully functional
+Beta Build 1

 # Release Notes:

 ## Version 0.2:
 * Complete overhaul of receiver and transport.
     * Eliminated raw sockets and moved to utilizing ZeroMQ
-    * Watchlist loading and execution greatly improved
     * Clean up of unneeded transformations and additions
 * Redesign of Agent forwarder and log ingestion
     * Better log collection performance